 Dual Studies, or First Class, is a program which allows students who are currently enrolled in high school to earn college credit toward a degree or a certificate at a Tennessee public institution of higher education.
 Courses are taught by college faculty to high school juniors and seniors who have been admitted to the college.
 Tuition and fees are required as well as paperwork for the admission process.
 Letter grades are awarded on the college transcript and most credits are transferable to other colleges.

 Dual Enrollment - refers to a class taken by a high school student who is enrolled simultaneously in college while seeking high school credit for the college course.
 High school credit is awarded in addition to the college credit, which may count towards a high school diploma.

 To enroll in the Dual Studies Program applicants should:

 Dual Enrollment students must submit a final high school transcript verifying high school graduation and work with the Student Enrollment Services staff to make the transition from dual enrollment status to college degree-seeking status.

 To enroll in Dual Enrollment coursework students should contact their high school counselor.
-NOTE: procedure changes in the Dual Studies Program are ongoing.
+NOTE: procedure changes in the Dual Studies Program are continuous.
 Please contact the Director of Dual Studies at Roane State for current information, 865-882-4504.

 Roane State Community College is a TBR and AA/EEO employer and does not discriminate against students, employees, or applicants for admission or employment on the basis of race, color, religion, creed, national origin, sex, sexual orientation, gender identity/expression, disability, age, status as a protected veteran, genetic information, or any other legally protected class with respect to all employment, programs and activities sponsored by Roane State.
 View full non-discrimination policy.